tahsinAmin/URI-Online-Judge/Readme.md

 > Then compare their code to see who's better.
 > helped to make the codes optimized.
 > helped me figure out to solve a problem.

+Make sure:

+> to challange yourself by writing lesser code than me and get accepted.